HCL-CDP-TA/deutschebahn/README.md

 2. **Set up environment variables:**

-   - Copy `.env.example` to `.env.local` and add your Google Maps API key.
+   - Copy `.env.example` to `.env.local` and add your Google Maps API key and CDP write key.

 3. **Run the development server:**